Bonneville Shoreline Trail

 Continue until 11th turns right on Bonneville Drive, then roll on back to the

 trailhead in City Creek.
 The road return is a bit under 3 miles, making a

 accelerates to the

-bottom of Dry Gulch, on his way to catching two vertical feet of air (and
+bottom of Dry Gulch, on his way to catching air (and crashing on the

 In the northern section of Salt Lake's Bonneville Shoreline, you're riding on

 alluvial deposits -- a mixture of rock, sand, and dirt washed down from the

 mountains into Lake Bonneville.
 Lake Bonneville existed from 1 million years ago

 until around the end of the Ice Age, 10 thousand years ago.